Snake plants (Dracaena trifasciata) are admired among houseplants for their gorgeous slender foliage with yellow

 - It has perfect moisture.

 - It is soft; for a reason, the germination will take quickly.

 Benefits of using African Violet Soil on Snake Plant’s Seed

 - African Violet Soil is best as it has soil perfect for drainage.

 - It has fertilizers that the seed of the snake plant needs for 25 days or sprouting.

 However, I have seen a high success rate in sprouting in the Coco Peat.

 Step 3: Watering the Seeds

 - After planting them, water the seeds and ensure they are moist enough.

 - Do not water it daily because the sprouts will absorb the water and survive without it for 7 days.

 - For the best result, water the soil till your finger reaches half an inch or two inches and finds dryness under the surface.

 - Overwatering will kill the sprouts.

 They are drought-resistant.
-That’s why some growers prefer to plant the seeds in a pot that has small holes on the bottom so that extra water will drain out.
+That’s why some growers prefer planting the seeds in a pot with small holes on the bottom so that extra water will drain.

 It is recommended not to plant the seed of a Snake Plant in a garden; a pot is a better option and alternative.

 I have seen a fully grown healthy Snake Plant with small pots.
-But the disadvantage of small pots is, it is root bound, and in the future, you have to do repotting.
+But the disadvantage of small pots is that they are root bound, and you must do repotting in the future.

 Step 4: Caring for the Planted Seedlings

 Pay attention to details like damping off, nutrition, temperature, water, and light.

 Put your small coco peat inside as the sprouts grow well indoors than outdoors.
 However, if you prefer keeping pots outdoors, keep in mind you put them in a shaded area.

 Seedlings should not be exposed to temperatures below freezing for more than a few hours or above 80°F (27°C) since this can inhibit root growth.

 Too much water can destroy delicate roots, while too little might cause your new babies to shrink and even die.